mjcg91/sort_array_with_indices/README.md

 The sorting is performed using a parallel Merge-Sort method.
 This operator usually runs faster at sorting large and randomized array, however it is ~30% slower at sorting descending sequences or partially sorted arrays.

+## Dependencies
+**Sort Array With Indices** relies on the Bifrost SDK (2.5 or greater) along with Intel oneTBB.

+In order to link these libraries, you must set "**BIFROST_LOCATION**" and "**TBB_DIR**" CMake or environment variables.

 ## Build and install
 When building and using the CMake install command , a "**sort_array_with_indices**" folder will be generated in the project root folder.

-This folder is a ready to be used Bifrost Library.
+This folder is a ready to be used Bifrost library.
 To load it in Bifrost, simply set a "**BIFROST_LIB_CONFIG_FILES**" environment variable pointing to the "**bifrost_lib_config.json**" files inside this folder.

-## Dependencies
-**Sort Array With Indices** relies on the Bifrost SDK (2.5 or greater) along with Intel oneTBB.

-In order to link these libraries, you must set "**BIFROST_LOCATION**" and "**TBB_DIR**" CMake or environment variables.

 ## Compiler
 This project was setup to be compiled with Clang on Visual Studio for windows.